jumphone/scRef/Reference/Non_Official/README.md

 These references are non-officially collected by us.

-If you want to use them in your paper, please email us for the correct citation.
+If you want to use them in your paper, please email us for the appropriate citation.

 Email: